lecueguillaume/lecueguillaume.github.io/about.md

 # Awards
 1. "**Mark Fulk award**" for the best student paper.
 19th Annual Conference On Learning Theory, COLT06.
 2. "**Prix ROSEMONT/DEMASSIEUX**"  de la chancellerie des universités de Paris.
 Décembre 2008.
+For the best PhD thesis in Mathematics and its applications defended in (former) Paris University.